Digituz/auth0-angular-client/README.md

 # run an instance based on this image
 docker run --name angular-auth0 -d -p 4200:80 angular-auth0

+# or attached to a network and without defining external ports
+docker run --name angular-auth0 --network digituz -d angular-auth0
 ```

 ## What is Auth0?